scottdieringer/scottdieringer/README.md

 - 👋 Hi, I’m @scottdieringer
-- 👀 I’m interested in zk starks and homomorphic encryption.
+- 👀 I’m interested in zk starks, post quantum cryptography and homomorphic encryption.
 - 📫 How to reach me email at scott_dieringer@berkeley.edu

 <!---